SEDMORPH/bagpus/docs/installation.md

 bagpus drives [bagpipes](https://bagpipes.readthedocs.io) as its forward model, and inherits its stellar population grids.
-The default bagpipes installation ships BC03 grids; the bagpus release paper used the CB19 (Charlot & Bruzual 2019) models.
+The default bagpipes installation ships BC03-2016 grids; the bagpus release paper used the CB19 (Charlot & Bruzual 2019) models.

-To switch libraries, place the grid FITS files in a directory and call, before any simulation:
+To switch libraries, place the bagpipes stellar population grid FITS files in a directory and, before running your simulation, call:

 ```python
 import bagpus